Luckyguess-0/MHGU-Custom-Quest-Christmas-Test/README.md

 The quests will be for multiple people in endgame gear so expect monsters to be strong :)

+If you're playing online make sure everyone is using the same mods, and knows your using mods.

 Yes, I will do an egg quest don’t worry.